 2 Information on eligibility and Approved Pathway courses can be found here

 If you have any questions in relation to the fees, please contact UConnect or more information is available on StudyAssist.

 Please note: international students should refer to this page to get an indicative course cost.

-On-Campus (November Session, Launceston): 4 weeks online or face-to-face (30 hours including face-to-face lessons, short recorded lessons, and in-class and online exercises and activities).
+30 hours of teaching over 4 weeks, including face-to-face lessons, short online recorded lessons, and in-class and online exercises and activities

 |Timetable||View the lecture timetable | View the full unit timetable|